amtega/ansible_role_vmware_provisioner/README.md

 ## Testing

-To run test you must point the variable `vmware_provisioner_tests_host` to a host that can be managed with ansible and that has access to an existing vCenter/ESXi.
+To run test you must point the variable `vmware_provisioner_tests_host` to a host that can be managed with ansible and that has access to an existing vCenter.

 Also yo must provide the following minimim role variables (see `defaults/main.file` for details):